Healthy Hybrid Working

 - Outlines how adopting ‘healthy hybrid’ ways of working can improve employee health and wellbeing.

-While cited by some as the holy grail of flexibility and the sure route to achieving a better work-life balance, our own experiences internally, as well as those of our corporate clients, find that the adoption of hybrid working – while positive in many ways - has not automatically eradicated the health and wellbeing challenge.
-Employees continue to have diverse health needs however and wherever they work.
+"While cited by some as the holy grail of flexibility and the sure route to achieving a better work-life balance, our own experiences internally, as well as those of our corporate clients, find that the adoption of hybrid working – while positive in many ways - has

-- Neville Koopowitz, CEO of Vitality UK
+- Neville Koopowitz, Group CEO of Vitality

 Boost health to boost productivity